 As foreign companies are not generally subject to uniform accounting, auditing and financial reporting standards and practices comparable to those applicable to domestic companies, there may be less publicly available information about certain foreign companies than about domestic companies.
 Securities of some foreign companies are generally less liquid and more volatile than securities of comparable domestic companies.
 There is generally less government supervision and regulation of stock exchanges, brokers and listed companies than in the U.S. In addition, with respect to certain foreign countries, there is the possibility of expropriation or confiscatory taxation, political or social instability, or diplomatic developments that could affect U.S. investments in those countries.
+Trading practices, including those involving the release of assets in advance of payment, may involve increased risks in the event of a failed trade or the insolvency of a broker-dealer, and may involve substantial delays.
+Additionally, trading in foreign markets generally involves higher transaction costs than trading in U.S. markets.
 Although each Fund will endeavor to achieve most favorable execution costs in its portfolio transactions, fixed commissions on many foreign stock exchanges are generally higher than negotiated commissions on U.S. exchanges.
 In addition, it is expected that the expenses for custodian arrangements of the Funds' foreign securities will be somewhat greater than the expenses for the custodian arrangements for handling U.S. securities of equal value, especially for emerging market securities.
 Foreign markets have different clearance and settlement procedures.
 In certain markets, there have been times when settlements have been unable to keep pace with the volume of securities transactions, making it difficult to conduct such transactions.
 Delays in settlement could result in temporary periods when a portion of the assets of the Funds are not invested and no return is earned thereon.
 The inability of the Funds to make intended security purchases due to settlement problems could cause the Funds to miss attractive investment opportunities.
 The inability of the Funds to dispose of portfolio securities due to settlement problems could result in losses to the Funds due to subsequent declines in value of the securities or, if the Funds have entered into a contract to sell the securities, could result in possible liability to the purchaser.